Written by: Michael Den Boer on August 11th, 2014

 As mentioned before all of the hallmarks that one would expect from a Brass film are all on display in Black Angel and as usual Brass creates many extraordinary compositions throughout.
 One of this film’s most memorable moments is a orgy party sequence where the protagonist is hanging out with her Nazi lover and his cohorts.
 This sexually charged moment of debauchery at times has an almost Federico Fellini feel to it.

-The fourth story titled Jolly Bangs takes place on a beach where a wife tells her husband’s about her past affairs which only make him hornier.
+The fourth story titled Jolly Bangs takes place on a beach where a wife tells her husbands about her past affairs which only make him hornier.
 The fifth story titled Evil to Him who thinks Evil is about a couple who are engaged to be married.
-He wants to have anal sex with his fiance who wants to wait until they are married.
-Also she is afraid of having his extremely large penis in her ass.
-They are invited to a party with another couple who are swingers and one thing leads to another the fiance lets the other man do her in the ass.
-The sixth story titled Call Me a Pig I like It is about
+He wants to have anal sex with his fiancé who wants to wait until they are married.
+Also, she is afraid of having his extremely large penis in her ass.
+They are invited to a party with another couple who are swingers and one thing leads to another the fiancé lets the other man do her in the ass.
+The sixth story titled Call Me a Pig I like It is about a couple who is being watched while having sex by a next-door neighbor.

 Private is an uneven film that suffers mostly due to the various segments being either too short or not that well fleshed out.
 Tinto Brass’ direction is nearly flawless as it is mind blowing just how many ways he can frame the female enmity especially the ass.
 Private has a lot of scenes in which ladies give their male lovers oral sex.
 All but one of these scenes oddly enough involves the use of prosthetic penises.
 The characters in the film all come off stuck up which at times classes with the films dark humor.